DanielCs1988/webshop/README.md

 guidelines (and thus the user stories) focused on the backend implementation, however we had decided to learn a popular frontend framework in our spare time instead of using the provided Thymeleaf template engine.

 [Here](https://github.com/CodecoolBP20173/codeberg-webshop-ng) is the repository link for the final, Angular implementation of that part.

+You can check out the deployed webshop [here](https://codeberg-webshop.firebaseapp.com).
+The backend will take a couple of seconds to load for the first time, as it is put to sleep automatically by Heroku, where it is deployed.
+The frontend is hosted on Google Firebase.

 # Backend: Java SE8 with PostgreSQL database